×

 Select any point on the chart to see the data for that year.

 For each household type, LISEP shows the amount of income from earnings left over after essential expenses, such as housing, food, medical care, and transportation.
-This calculation does not include savings or discretionary spending.
+This calculation does not include savings or discretionary spending; earnings do not include taxes or government transfers.
 In some cases, households may need to borrow to meet these essential living costs.

 TLC by Expense Category